zarafarrukh/ChatLounge/README.md

 3. Configure Glassfish and edit Run Configurations
     - Set default URL as `http://localhost:8080/WSChatServer-1.0-SNAPSHOT/`
 4. Start GlassFish server and deploy application on selecting ▶

+### This endeavor is the result of a collaborative effort harnessing the collective expertise of Zara Farrukh, Rabia Chattha, Syeda Bisha Fatima, and Manal Afzal.

 ## Other Resources
 [1] CSCI2020U - Assignment 2: ChatLounge